1. In the Law Student category, the judges selected Daniel Whalen as the winner for this year’s Challenge:

 3. In the Professional category, the judges did not select a winner for this year’s Challenge.

-The winners will be receiving a prize of $1000 each and, in addition to having their articles showcased here on the IPilogue, the articles will be considered for publication in the Canadian Intellectual Property Review (CIPR) and the Intellectual Property Journal (IPJ).
+Daniel will be receiving a prize of $1000 and, in addition to having his winning article showcased here on the IPilogue, the article will be considered for publication in the Canadian Intellectual Property Review (CIPR) or the Intellectual Property Journal (IPJ).

 We would like to thank our esteemed intellectual property experts who served as judges for the Challenge: